-We accept requests on any subject that is of industry to our member base.
+We accept requests on any subject that is of interest to our member base.
 Our extensive back catalogue can be accessed for free online at SPARK.
 To see a selection or recent reports, visit our knowledge search showcase webpage.

 Members can request a knowledge search by completing the Knowledge search request form on the right.